Greatest Literature banner

 I still find the overall work too choppy.
 Ovid uses any excuse to string his scores of metamorphosing examples together.
 You can easily get lost in the stories within stories and then suddenly get jerked to another part of the ancient world with all new characters and a new set of stories within stories.

-Perhaps you're not meant to read through all the tales in one go.
+Perhaps you're not meant to binge-read through all the tales.
 Perhaps, as with a collection of fairy tales or a biblical text, you're supposed to read a story and put it aside for a while, then pick up another episode a day or two later.
 Next time I'll try it that way.

 — Eric